Is Jim and Cheryl Farrell’s critique of the 1958 Ford’s styling unfair?

 And while one could argue that the 1958 Ford’s fascia was bulkier, it no longer had a bucktoothed look, where a massive bumper extended well past the grille’s base.
 The 1958’s bumper was arguably better integrated and had a more innovative shape — particularly for a low-priced brand.

-The Farrells seem to particularly like the 1957 Ford’s pie-plate taillights.
+The Farrells appeared to particularly like the 1957 Ford’s pie-plate taillights.
 That’s understandable, but one could argue that the 1958 treatment was more advanced.
 The horizontal pods with half of the taillights integrated into the trunk lid anticipated the more sculpted rear ends of the 1960s.
 In addition, the 1957 Fairlane’s overly massive rear bumper was toned down.

 My point here isn’t to convince anyone that the 1958 Ford looked outstanding.
 I am merely suggesting that the design offered some useful evolutionary improvements that deserve acknowledgement.